Tabletop RPG advice for little dragons

 A high-Wisdom character with low Intelligence will struggle with academic or theoretical concepts but excel at thinking in the moment and doing the right thing when it matters, particularly in combat.

 Sometimes this can stem from a lack of formal education or scholarly aptitude.
-This would be a perfect archetype for a Ranger.
-Someone who couldn’t tell you historical facts or make brilliant deductions based on clues, but knows exactly what to do to put themselves at an advantage against a foe.
+This would be a perfect archetype for a Ranger: someone who couldn’t tell you historical facts or make brilliant deductions based on clues but knows how to put themselves at an advantage against a foe.
 For these characters, cleverness and ingenuity can foil a foe’s most carefully laid-out plans.

 A great example of this is Daryl Dixon from The Walking Dead.
-He’s less educated than most of the other characters, and I don’t know that many would describe him as a smart character, but he’s constantly able to outsmart foes and lay traps for them due to his instincts and real-world experience.
-He couldn’t tell you the first thing about why zombies exist, but he knows quite well how to kill them.
+He’s less educated than most of the other characters, and I don’t know that many would describe him as smart, but he’s constantly able to outthink foes and lay traps for them due to his instincts and real-world experience.
+He couldn’t tell you the first thing about why zombies exist, but he knows well how to kill them.

-A more extreme example would be a character who genuinely has trouble following established plans or complicated lines of thought but is a genius when it comes to battlefield tactics.
+A more extreme example would be a character who genuinely has trouble following established plans or complicated lines of thought but is a genius with battlefield tactics.
 Characters like this run hot and cold, at times being frustrating due to their tendency to act outside the plan, while at other times saving the day because they’re able to adapt to unexpected scenarios with surprising mental agility.

 An example of this more extreme version would be Monkey D. Luffy from the anime One Piece.
 He is not only unlikely to follow a plan, but many times is simply unable to, being confused by complex plans and ignoring anything that requires critical thinking.
 But on the battlefield, his skill against opponents is unmatched.
 While he has trouble recognizing his intellectual weaknesses, he quickly picks up on his weaknesses in combat, and that becomes the driving force behind much of his character development.